mgerber-10/AVL-Tree/README.md

 AVL Tree implementation which stores information about students at the University of Florida.
 The nodes on the tree represent individual students, each containing a unique UF-ID number (key) and a name.

-This implementation includes some functions to:
+This implementation includes some functionality to:
 - Initialize a tree
 - Insert a student in a tree
 - Remove a student from a tree